 Who’s in the office right now?
 Which meeting rooms are free?
 You shouldn’t have to dig through spreadsheets to find these answers.
 Look for software with real-time dashboards that give you an at-a-glance view of office activity.
 This allows office managers to forecast demand, track attendance patterns, and adapt plans on the fly.
 For employees, it means they can easily see which colleagues are in and find a desk nearby.
 Real-time data empowers your team to make informed decisions that improve collaboration and operational efficiency every single day.

-Seamless Integrations with Your Tools
+Integrations That Connect Your Existing Tools

 The most effective software is the one that fits into your existing workflow.
 A tool that requires your team to learn a whole new platform is likely to face low adoption.
 Prioritize solutions that offer deep integrations with the communication tools you already rely on, such as Slack and Microsoft Teams.
 When booking a desk or a room is as simple as sending a message, it becomes a natural part of the workday.
 This not only makes life easier for your employees but also centralizes your workplace data for better, more cohesive analysis.